BSc Child Nursing

 Top tips for the Selection Day

 It's worth noting that a lot of the communication we do is non-verbal.
 For example this could be the way we stand or sit, move our limbs, nod our head, provide eye-contact.
-In an assessment centre, non-verbal displays are most likely to be picked up on in group exercises and interviews.
+On the Selection Day, non-verbal displays are most likely to be picked up on in group exercises.
 It is also important to think about the signals given by others; these are also cues to pick up on.

 Also remember to: